HOUSING STANDARDISATION

 Affordable Housing Types

-Affordable rental housing (ARH) targets young and new urban residents on low- to mid-incomes but there are no income criteria or hukou requirements.
-The programme supports working migrants.
-In some regions, housing for talent workers (人才公寓) is available to attract highly-skilled working professionals to cities.
-In addition, a shared home ownership programme (SOH) offers stepped ownership to those on lower incomes who cannot buy a home on the open market (typically 50% share).
+While public rental housing is for low-income groups, affordable rental housing targets young and new urban residents on low- to mid-incomes, specifically so-called talent workers (嬣謢俖’).
+Affordable rental housing has no income or household registration (hukou) requirements and aim to attract highly skilled professionals to cities with high housing costs, particularly in sectors facing labour and skills shortages.
+In addition, a shared home ownership programme offers stepped ownership to those who cannot buy a home on the open market (typically 50% share).

 Subsidies and Financing